Walensee

+Name

 Its name means 'Lake of the Walhaz' (See der Welschen), since in the early Middle Ages Walensee formed the linguistic border between the Alemanni, who settled in the west, and the Romansh people, the Walhaz (Welschen), in the east.

 Geography

 The lake lies in a valley between the Appenzell Alps to the north and the Glarus Alps to the south.
 It has a long east-west extension but is relatively narrow in north-south direction, with a surface area of 24 km2.
 It has a maximum depth of 151 m.

 The three main tributaries of the lake are the Seez, Murgbach and Linth.
 The latter continues its course from Walensee to Obersee (Lake Zurich) through the Linth canal.
 Until the regulation of the Linth during the early 19th century, the Linth bypassed Walensee west of it and the lake's outflow was a river called the Maag, which merged with the Linth near Ziegelbrücke.
 The Seerenbach Falls and Rinquelle are adjacent to the north of the lake.
 The Schnittlauchinsel, near the eastern end of the lake, is the only island in the Walensee.

-The Churfirsten range raises steeply on the north side from the lake's level at 419 m to 2,306 m above sea level, joining the Mattstock (1,936 m) and Federispitz (1,865 m) to the west.
-The Paxmal near Walenstadt overlooks the lake.
-On the south, the lake is overlooked by the Mürtschenstock Massif, whose peak is 2,441 m above sea level, and the resort area Flumserberg.
-The highest point of the lake's drainage basin is the Tödi (3,614 m).
+The Churfirsten range with its seven peaks raises steeply on the north side from the lake's level at 419 m to 2306 m above sea level, joining the Leistchamm (2101 m), Mattstock (1936 m) and Federispitz (1865 m) to the west.
+The Paxmal, near Walenstadt, overlooks the lake.
+On the south, the lake is overlooked by the Mürtschenstock Massif, whose highest peak is 2441 m above sea level, Hochmättli (2252 m), Magerrain (2524 m), and the resort area Flumserberg.
+The highest point of the lake's drainage basin is the Tödi (3614 m).

+The northern coast of Walensee is sometimes nicknamed "the riviera" due to its mild climate.
+Because of the mild climate, palm trees, kiwifruit and vineyards are grown in Quinten.

 Settlements and transportation

 Apart from Walenstadt at the eastern end of the lake, other lakeside towns and villages are Weesen at the western end of the lake and Mühlehorn and Mols, Murg and Unterterzen south of the lake.
 Quinten, located on the northern shore of the lake, can only be reached on foot from Weesen or Walenstadt via a hiking trail or by boat (e.g. via a ferry from Murg) as there are no roads.
 Commercial passenger boats are operated by Walensee-Schifffahrt.
+At Betlis (Weesen), there is a chapel.